 Don’t overcomplicate the wording

-Plain language is best for news sharing.
+Plain language is best for news sharing press releases.
 Nobody wants to decipher what the actual announcement is behind a wall of obscure wording.
 Make the words work harder for you, finding what it is you want to say and laying it down in an impactful manner.
 Remember, journalists are not analysts, and they are not necessarily specialised in your space – this is especially true for national publications.
 Use the words to your advantage and make them explain why your news matters, rather than writing something to appease the Branding department.

 Don’t write long headlines

-Your release’s headline is like a first handshake: brief, and conveys a good impression.
+Your press releases headline is like a first handshake: brief, and conveys a good impression.
 Headlines which trail for two or even three lines only take up valuable real estate in the document, and delay the journalist from reading the news.
 Headlines serve one purpose: to plant the seed of curiosity and make the reader read further.
 It’s impossible for the entire announcement to be summarised in a headline; use the subhead and the first paragraph to delve into it and add detail.
 We have seen overly ambitious headlines trying to fit every single SEO-driving word, to the detriment of making sense.
 Pick the two words you most want to rank for, and let the body of the release do the rest of the work.